-Few people start out with a full-blown addiction to alcohol or drugs.
+Few people start with a full-blown addiction to alcohol or drugs.
 It typically creeps up slowly, building as it goes, which is why it can be easy to ignore the signs that your use is getting out of hand.
 When well-meaning friends and family give gentle nudges, we tend to blow it off and make excuses.
-Even when those closest to you begin pushing harder, with emotional pleas , it can be hard to accept that what they are saying is true because many feel like they’ve got it all under control, that they can stop anytime, and that they only use out of boredom/stress/anxiety so it can’t be that bad.
-If people who know you and typically have your best interests in mind seem to be continually disagreeing with the way you view yourself or your habits, it’s time to consider that you may be in the throes of denial.

-- You know that you have a problem, but choose to ignore it anyway.
-This involves lying to yourself as well as your loved ones.
+- You know that you have a problem but choose to ignore it anyway, lying to yourself and your loved ones.

-- You compare yourself to your peers to determine acceptable use: “Everyone I work with drinks like this, so it can’t be too bad.”
+- You compare yourself to your peers to determine acceptable use.

-- You know you use more than you should, but you don’t think it causes any problems for you, your work, or your relationships.
+- You know you use more than you should, but you don’t think it causes any problems.

 - You may have considered getting help, but think that your case is “unique” and that treatment can’t possibly help your situation.

-Realizing that denial is just another habit that we can be addicted to can be a great push in the right direction to deal with any other addiction.
-It starts with brutal honesty with yourself without allowing your ego to step in and say “You’re doing fine.”
-Taking a good hard look in the mirror of your soul, taking inventory of your habits and actions and whether or not they are leading to the healthiest YOU that you can be should illuminate any actions that need addressing.
-Eventually, society had to accept what Galileo laid out as the truth to grow and progress.
-The same goes for each of us when facing our own life’s actions.
-The sooner we accept the harsh light of reality, the easier it is to face it.
+Realizing that denial is just another habit that we can be addicted to can be a great push in the right direction.
+It starts with brutal honesty with yourself without allowing your ego to step in and say, “You’re doing fine.”
+Taking a good hard look in the mirror of your soul, taking inventory of your habits and actions, and whether or not they lead to the healthiest you can be should illuminate any actions that need addressing.

 Once we’ve laid ourselves bare for personal inspection, if we find that maybe the drink or the drug use is causing us to miss even one hour of the life we would like to live, interfering with relationships with loved ones, or hindering our path in our professional, social or spiritual life, it must be faced.